 Network simulation covers a wide range of different concepts.
 However, there are two main network simulation concepts: a software program simulating the interaction of network devices and equipment to simulate a network with real data.

 The network simulation software is to test the end to end application behavior on different network designs.
 Again the network simulation is done completely in software.

 The other network simulation is to test application performance with real data.
 Even though it is more accurate to call real data testing as network emulation, most people still refer it as network simulation.

 A WAN Simulator or WAN simulation allows one to study the real world effects on an application or device in the lab by emulating every wide area network condition.

 Some examples of network simulation include: enterprise networks, satellite networks, networks with remote data centers, service provider networks, networks with cloud based elements, and application based networks such as video delivery services.

 Just as testing with actual real data vs. software provides a closer alignment to “real network” testing, testing with live traffic vs. synthesized data gets even closer.
 Network devices operate differently depending on the interaction with the traffic.
 It is common to see a router affect live traffic differently than synthesized video traffic and therefore it is best to get as close as possible to the real network to ensure all issues are fully tested and reduce deployment risk.

 On the right are two diagrams: a typical multi-play (voice, data, video) network and some of the elements to provide a complete network simulation.

-The above network simulation includes the following simulation elements: stream replicator, network emulator, and video/VoIP generator and analyzer.
+The network simulation diagram includes the following simulation elements: stream replicator, network emulator, and video/VoIP generator and analyzer.
 There are certain key aspects of each piece of equipment to ensure a complete network simulation.